How To Manage Cash Flow Cycle For Amazon FBA Stores

 3. Understand Amazon’s inventory management policy

-Amazon has its own rules about how many products you can store in your Amazon FBA business account before it charges additional storage fees.
-In addition, Amazon has rules within its warehouses regarding how many products can be stored at a time.
+Amazon has its rules about how many products you can store in your Amazon FBA business account before charging additional storage fees.
+In addition, Amazon has regulations within its warehouses regarding how many products can be held at a time.

 These rules are in place to ensure that your items aren’t being wasted by sitting on the shelves too long before being purchased:

 - Amazon requires that the seller of an item be the manufacturer or a reseller with direct access to the manufacturer’s supply chain.
-As stated in its “Making Money” Selling Permission page, this includes not only items sold directly by Amazon but also items sold by any other third-party seller (no matter how they are listed).
+As stated in its “Making Money” Selling Permission page, this includes items sold directly by Amazon and any other third-party seller (no matter how they are listed).
 This rule has always been in effect.

-There are some exceptions to the rules: manufacturers and distributors often require that you have a physical store-front in order to become authorized for sales of their products, even though you may be able to purchase items off of their website.
+There are some exceptions to the rules: manufacturers and distributors often require that you have a physical storefront to become authorized for sales of their products, even though you may be able to purchase items off their website.

-If this is not an issue then registering as an authorized reseller can also help protect your account by providing additional information on your seller profile that Amazon will review before making any decisions about whether or not delist your listing.
+If this is not an issue, registering as an authorized reseller can also help protect your account by providing additional information on your seller profile that Amazon will review before deciding whether to delist your listing.

-Understanding Amazon’s inventory management policy is important because it impacts the number of products you need to order to be able to ride out slow periods or unexpected expenses.
+Understanding Amazon’s inventory management policy is essential because it impacts the number of products you need to order to ride out slow periods or unexpected expenses.